machakann/vim-columnmove/README.md

 # columnmove-w
 columnmove-w and its variants are the commands for moving cursor in word-wise.
-This group has four keymappings, that is, `columnmove-w`, `columnmove-b`, `columnmove-e`, `columnmove-ge`.
-Each of them are the imitations of `w`, `b`, `e`, `ge` commands, but work in vertical direction.
+This group has eight keymappings, that is, `columnmove-w`, `columnmove-b`, `columnmove-e`, `columnmove-ge`, `columnmove-W`, `columnmove-B`, `columnmove-E`, `columnmove-gE`.
+Each of them are the imitations of `w`, `b`, `e`, `ge`, `W`, `B`, `E`, `gE` commands, but work in vertical direction.
 These commands regard the column which cursor is on as a line and search for the head or tail of word to move.
 These commands regard a empty part of the column (like empty lines) as a space to skip it.
 For example, assume a vimscript code like this:

 ```vim
 echo "first line"